avigailtaylor/GeneFEAST/split_heatmaps.md

 ![Split heatmap](https://avigailtaylor.github.io/GeneFEAST/sh_EA.png)

 **Figure 2.
-Split heatmap with extra annotation track.** A split heatmap with an extra annotation track (EA1) added as a row on top of the existing term-GoI heatmap.
+Split heatmap with extra annotation.** A split heatmap with an extra annotation (EA1) added as a row on top of the existing term-GoI heatmap.
 GoI labelled with the extra annotation are coloured in pink, wih the remaining GoI coloured in grey.

 (Back to [User Guide](user_guide.md))